Best Practices for Church Financial Internal Controls

 - Bank reconciliation

-v Bank Statements and cancelled checks should be received directly by the Pastor or Church Administrator, who should:
+- Bank Statements and canceled checks should be received directly by the Pastor or Church Administrator, who should:

 - Open and review to ensure payees are valid and signatures are authentic